JaedenRotondo/obsidian-git-sync/COMP 346/Assignments/Theoretical Assignment 1.md

 - Since we are using a single process system, there is no possibility of context switching and the minimum execution time will be the sum of all the processes regardless of whether they are CPU or I/O
 $$T = p1 + p2 = (15 + 10 + 10) + (10 +5 + 15) = 65 \ units  $$
 1.  b)  Now considering a multiprogrammed operating system, what is the minimal total time required to complete executions of the two processes?
 You should explain your answer with a diagram.
-- Since we are using a multiprocessing system, we can assume that th I/O device execution times can be yielded to the other process in the following *minimal* order:
+- Since we are using a multiprocessing system, we can assume that th I/O device execution times can be yielded to the other process in the following *minimal* order: Max(P1, P2) = 35 Units

 c) Throughput is defined as the number of processes (tasks) completed per unit time.
 Following this definition, calculate the throughputs for parts a) and b) above.
 How does multiprogramming affect throughput?
 Explain your answer.
+- Throughput for single processor system: 2/65
+- Throughput for dual processeor system 2/35

 ## Question # 3

 I. What is the performance advantage in having device drivers and devices synchronize by means of device interrupts, rather than by polling (i.e., device driver keeps on polling the device to see if a specific event has occurred)?
 Under what circumstances can polling be advantageous over interrupts?
 - Device interrupts used to synchronize devices rather than polling allows for the processing unit to work on other tasks while the I/O device is working.
 If there is just polling, the computer will have to busy wait until the external process is complete.
 - There are certain circumstances where polling is better than interrupts.
-Performing storage I/O with ultra-low latency devices with fast memory with polling till copmletion (running clock cycles) is faster than
+Performing storage I/O with ultra-low latency devices with fast memory with polling till copmletion (running clock cycles) is faster than interrupts, especially due ot the time it takes to context switch on large systems.
 II.
 Is it possible to use a DMA controller if the system does not support interrupts?
 Explain why.
-- yes because direct memory access, as per its name, does not involve the CPU in the transfer of memory.
-Instead, it utilizes the bus directly.
+- no because direct memory access involves the CPU in the transfer of memory.
+It utilizes the bus directly but is still interupted after every block (instead of every byte)
 IV.
 The procedure ContextSwitch is called whenever there is a switch in context from a running program A to another program B. The procedure is a straightforward assembly language routine that saves and restores registers, and must be atomic.
 Something disastrous can happen if the routine ContextSwitch is not atomic.

 (a) Explain why ContextSwitch must be atomic, possibly with an example. (b) Explain how the atomicity can be achieved in practice.